fustyles/webduino/LinkIt7697/test_myContinuousToolbox/README.md

+There is a bug and I try to fix it.<br>
-Error message:  Tried to start the same gesture twice<br>
+all.js:14 Tried to start the same gesture twice.<br>
 Keep fighting!<br><br>

 JavaScript<br>